ucb-bar/chipyard/docs/VLSI/Tutorial.rst

     export VLSI_TOP=Sha3AccelwBB
     make buildfile

-Note that because the ASAP7 process does not yet have a memory compiler, flip-flop arrays are used instead.
+The ``MACROCOMPILER_MODE='--mode synflops'`` is needed because the ASAP7 process does not yet have a memory compiler.
+Therefore, flip-flop arrays are used instead.

+The ``CONFIG=Sha3RocketConfig`` selects the target generator config in the same manner as the rest of the Chipyard framework.

+The ``VLSI_TOP=Sha3AccelwBB`` indicates that we are only interested in physical design of the accelerator block.
+If this variable is not set, the entire SoC will be pushed through physical design.

-For the curious, Hammer generates a set of Make targets in ``build/hammer.d``. ``make buildfile`` needs to be re-run if Make variables are changed.
+For the curious, ``make buildfile`` generates a set of Make targets in ``build/hammer.d``.
+It needs to be re-run if environment variables are changed.

 Running the VLSI Flow
 ---------------------